Islamic marital jurisprudence: Physical discipline

-Living with inlaws
+Living with in-laws

-The wife has the right to live in separate accommodation with her husband and children, if she does not want to share it with anyone like her in-law or relatives.
-This is the view of most of the Hanafi, Shaafa'i and Hanbali scholars of fiqh.
-She also has the right to refuse to live with her husband's father, mother and siblings.
+The wife has the right to live in separate accommodation with her husband and children if she does not want to share it with her in-laws or relatives.
+This is the view of most Hanafi, Shafi'i and Hanbali scholars of fiqh.
+A man is, however, considered the "guardian of his father's property", so a wife should not object to her husband looking after his parents' affairs.